Skip to main content

 Listing intermediary responsible for GST on supplies of accommodation

-If you have agreed with a marketplace operator that you will collect and pay GST of 15% on supplies of accommodation, the owner needs to do 1 of the following to opt out:
+If you have agreed with an online marketplace that you will collect and pay GST of 15% on supplies of accommodation, the owner needs to do 1 of the following to opt out:

 • notify you they are opting out (if they make more than $500,000 of supplies in a 12-month period)